supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 Supervisely instance version >= 6.8.52
 Supervisely SDK version >= 6.72.197

-In the tutorial Python SDK version of Supervisely is not fixed in the dev_requirements.txt and in config.json, because we'll be using the latest version of the SDK.
-But when developing your app, we recommend fixing the SDK version in the dev_requirements.txt and the config.json file.
+In the tutorial, Supervisely Python SDK version is directly defined in the dev_requirements.txt and config.json files.
+But when developing your app, we recommend defining the SDK version in the dev_requirements.txt and the config.json file.
 {% endhint %}

+This feature will be useful in the following cases:
+1. When you need to combine manual labeling and the algorithmic post-processing of the labels in real-time.
+2. When you need to validate created labels for some specific rules in real-time.

 In this tutorial, we'll learn how to develop an application that will process masks in real-time while working with the Image Labeling Tool.
 The processing will be triggered automatically after the mask is created with the Brush tool (after releasing the left mouse button).
-The app will also have settings for enabling/disabling the processing and adjusting the processing strength.
+The demo app will also have settings for enabling / disabling the processing and adjusting the mask processing settings.
+We will focus on processing the mask in this tutorial, but it's possible to work with different geometries (points, polygons, rectangles, etc.) in the same way.

 We will go through the following steps: